Pennsylvania Opera Theater

-The Pennsylvania Opera Theater (TPOT) was an American opera company located in Philadelphia, Pennsylvania.
+The Pennsylvania Opera Theater (POT) was an American opera company located in Philadelphia, Pennsylvania.
 Founded in 1975 by Barbara Silverstein, the company presented an annual season of opera until it closed due to financial reasons in 1993.
 The company was dedicated to presenting new and more rarely performed works in the English language.
 Most of the company's performances were staged at the Merriam Theater.
 Silverstein served as the company's Artistic Director during its 18-year history.